Skip to content Skip to cookie consent

 Claude was in prison.

-For 12 years, in a Rwandan jail, he paid the price for his involvement in the 1994 genocide.
+For 12 years, in a Rwandan jail, he paid the price for his involvement in the 1994 Genocide Against the Tutsi.
 His government, in the interests of restoration, began to offer people like him an opportunity to be pardoned and return to their communities.
 Claude confessed to what he had done, apologised sincerely and was released.

 It didn’t fix things.
 The bars and locks were gone, but he wasn’t free.